 establishing or supporting an unmanned backup; or

-changes to the NG9-1-1 ESInet, Next Generation Core Services or Network or Security Operation Centersl.
+changes to the NG9-1-1 ESInet, Next Generation Core Services or Network or Security Operation Centers.

 d) The Department will collaborate directly with carriers and Integrated VoIP providers to resolve or address day-to-day billing anomalies.